-In this section, we will walk through the creation of a SysML parametric model for a simple electrical circuit, and then use a parametric simulation to predict and chart the behavior of that circuit.
+For this example, we walk through the creation of a SysML Parametric model for a simple electrical circuit, and then use a parametric simulation to predict and chart the behavior of that circuit.

 Circuit Diagram

 The electrical circuit we are going to model, shown here, uses a standard electrical circuit notation.